AccardoNull/Interactive-Algorithm-Visualizer-Image-Search-Platform/README.md

 # Image-Search-and-Utility-Platform/Algorithm Visualizer
 ## Overview
-An interactive full-stack web application that started as a visualizer showcases KMP algorithm execution step-by-step to help users understand complex computational processes, then evolved into a platform that utilizes the algorithm's string matching function for efficient image file search and convertion.
+An interactive full-stack web application that started as a visualizer showcases KMP algorithm execution step-by-step to help users understand complex computational processes, then evolved into a platform that utilizes the algorithm's string matching function for efficient image file search and conversion.
 The long-term goal of the platform is to implenment more utility functions such as external image search API integration and file resize/compression, as well as support additional algorithms including DFA simulation and graph traversal algorithms (BFS/DFS).

 ## Demo
 Live Demo: https://interactive-algorithm-visualizer-im.vercel.app/